-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 meetings for Homeless Youth LEA representatives attended quarterly student services meetings LEA representatives attended quarterly student services meetings. attend quarterly student services meetings Graduation rate of Foster Youth in Tuolumne County In 2020-21, 100% of Foster Youth graduated from high school (with diploma, GED, or CHSPE) In 2021-22, 100% of Foster Youth graduated from high school (with a diploma, GED, or CHSPE) 100% of Foster Youth in 12th grade will graduate from high school Number of school placement changes for youth in foster care.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of LEA liaisons attending quarterly meetings for Homeless Youth In 2020-21, an average of 75% of LEA representatives attended quarterly student services meetings In 2021-22, an average of 71% of LEA representatives attended quarterly student services meetings.
+In 2022-23, an average of 75% of LEA representatives attended quarterly student services meetings.
+100% of LEAs will have representatives attend quarterly student services meetings Graduation rate of Foster Youth in Tuolumne County In 2020-21, 100% of Foster Youth graduated from high school (with diploma, GED, or CHSPE) In 2021-22, 100% of Foster Youth graduated from high school (with a diploma, GED, or CHSPE) In 2022-23, 0% of Foster Youth graduated from high school (with a diploma, GED, or CHSPE) 100% of Foster Youth in 12th grade will graduate from high school Number of school placement changes for youth in foster care.
 In 2020-21, 30.8% of Foster Youth experienced school placement changes.
 In 2021-22, 46.2% of Foster Youth experienced school placement changes.
+In 2022-23, 36% of Foster Youth experienced school placement changes.
 Fewer than 25% of Foster Youth will experience school placement changes.
 Number of Foster Youth who are chronically absent (absent more than 10% of school days) In 2020-21, 1.8% of Foster Youth were chronically absent In 2021-22, 1.2% of Foster Youth were chronically absent.
+In 2022-23, 16% of Foster Youth were chronically absent.
 0% of Foster Youth will be chronically absent Overall attendance rate for Foster Youth in Tuolumne County In 2020-21, the overall attendance rate of Foster Youth in Tuolumne County was 87% In 2021-22, the overall attendance rate of Foster Youth in Tuolumne County was 89%.
-The overall attendance rate of Foster Youth in Tuolumne County will be 95% or higher Number of Foster Youth in Tuolumne County suspended one or more times.
+In 2022-23, the overall attendance rate of Foster Youth in Tuolumne County is not currently available The overall attendance rate of Foster Youth in Tuolumne County will be 95% or higher Number of Foster Youth in Tuolumne County suspended one or more times.
 In 2020-21, 1.8% of Foster Youth in Tuolumne County were suspended.
 In 2021-22, 0% of Foster Youth in Tuolumne County were suspended.
-Fewer than 1% Foster Youth in Tuolumne County will be suspended Overall attendance rate of homeless youth in Tuolumne County In 2020-21, the attendance rate of homeless youth in Tuolumne County was 71.8% In 2021-22, the attendance rate of homeless youth in Tuolumne County was 67%.
-The overall attendance rate of homeless youth in Tuolumne County will be 85% or higher
+In 2022-23, 13% of Foster Youth in Tuolumne County were suspended.
+Fewer than 1% Foster Youth in Tuolumne County will be suspended Overall attendance rate of homeless In 2020-21, the attendance rate of homeless youth in In 2021-22, the attendance rate of homeless youth in In 2022-23, the attendance rate of homeless youth in The overall attendance rate of homeless youth in